Myoclonus epilepsy with ragged-red fibers

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Seizures are the most common neurologic emergency in the neonatal period.
 Depending on etiology and whether seizure burden is high, seizures are associated with increased mortality and neurodevelopmental sequelae.
 Although seizure duration is typically brief in neonates, seizure burden can be very high.
 If the summed seizure duration is more than 50% of a given time epoch, it is considered neonatal status epilepticus.
 However, no consensus on its definition exists.
 Status epilepticus has been redefined by the International League Against Epilepsy, but this definition does not take the specificities of neonatal status epilepticus into account.
+A new ILAE task force has been created to define this in neonates.

 • Neonatal status epilepticus is poorly defined, but the most commonly used definition by the American Clinical Neurophysiology Society defines it as a condition in which the summed seizure duration is more than 50% of a given time epoch.